-- 1 = Patient was pregnant at severe sepsis/septic shock presentation. - 2 = Patient was 0-42 days postpartum at severe sepsis/septic shock presentation. - 3 = Patient was 0-42 days post spontaneous abortion or induced abortion at severe sepsis/septic shock presentation. - 4 = Patient was not pregnant, postpartum or post spontaneous abortion/induced abortion at severe sepsis/septic shock presentation.
+- 1 = Patient was pregnant at severe sepsis/septic shock presentation. - 2 = Patient was 0-42 days postpartum at severe sepsis/septic shock presentation. - 3 = Patient was 0-42 days post spontaneous abortion or induced abortion at severe sepsis/septic shock presentation. - 4 = Patient was not pregnant, postpartum or post spontaneous abortion/induced abortion at severe sepsis/septic shock presentation. - 5 = Unable to determine

 - Select "1" if there is documentation that patient is pregnant or there is a positive pregnancy test at severe sepsis/septic shock presentation in the medical record. - Select "2" if there is documentation in the medical record that the patient presents with severe sepsis/septic shock after delivery on same day as delivery up to 42 days post-delivery.
 Include deliveries of live births and stillbirths (gestational age ≥ 20 weeks). - Select "3" if there is documentation in the medical record that the patient presents with severe sepsis/septic shock after spontaneous abortion (gestational age < 20 weeks) or induced abortion.
 Include ectopic pregnancies and spontaneous fetal loss of uncertain gestational age in this selection. - Select "4" if there is no documentation in the medical record that the patient is pregnant, 0-42 days post spontaneous abortion, induced abortion or delivery at severe sepsis/septic shock presentation.
+Select "4" for males. - Select "5" if patient is postpartum, post-spontaneous abortion or post-induced abortion but number of days post procedure or post-delivery is not documented.